How to change the file extension on iPhone, iPad, Mac

 Step 3: See the new extension name

-Select the file and press together the Command + I keys or right-click over the file and pick Get Info.
-You will see the file extension and kind here.
+Select the file and press Command + I or right-click the file and choose Get Info to see the file extension and kind in the inspector window.

 Related: How to turn off warnings for file extension changes on Mac

-How to fix a file not opening even after changing its extension
+How to fix a file not opening after changing its extension

-Will changing the file extension magically open any file?
+Will changing a file extension magically open any file?